top of page

 Why Primary School Libraries?

-By Spring 2024, we will have transformed 1,000 school libraries and trained over 2,000 teachers and support staff.
 The next phase of our campaign is to ensure that every primary school in the UK has a library or dedicated library space.

 Children are shaped intellectually and emotionally by the books they read.
 Reading supports empathy and creativity.